dipdup-io/dipdup/src/demo_factories/README.md

 # demo_factories

-Blockchain indexer built with DipDup
+A very basic indexer for USDt transfers

 ## Installation